ufz/ogs/web/content/docs/userguide/features/mfront.md

 )
 ```

-To make the new "ModelName" available rerun CMake's "configure" and "generate" steps, and recompile OpenGeoSys.
+To make the new "ModelName" available rerun the "configure" and "generate" CMake-steps, and recompile OpenGeoSys.
 (This process should take less time than the first time, as only new code will be compiled.)

 <div class='note'>